Did you pee in the pool?

 I was handed a pint cup overfilled with the conch mix.
 A small crowd of locals had gathered to watch the goofy white guy take his first bite of this spicy concoction.
 It was incredible.
 My face lit up, my eyes watered, and I nodded in approval as the onlookers applauded.

 Marinating in lime and orange juice, the fresh conch was tender and delicious.
 The goat pepper spice gave the onions, peppers and tomatoes the perfect heat.
-Paired with a bottle of Kalik beer, this meal is now one of my top 10 all-time favorite dishes.
+Paired with a bottle of Kalik beer, this meal is on the list of my top 10 all-time favorite dishes.

 Woman cutting limes in an outdoor kitchen.

 The takeaway?
 No matter where you travel, look for the tourists, then go in the opposite direction.
-You just might find your very own hidden gem.
+It’s worth the risk, and you just might find your very own hidden gem.

 Paul & Victoria